-Missouri's minor highway system consists of its less-traveled state highways, including those routes that mainly serve local transportation needs.
-The minor highway system includes most lettered routes.
-There are 28,357 miles of minor highways in Missouri.
+Missouri's minor highway system consists of its lesstraveled state highways, including those routes that mainly serve local transportation needs.
+They include most lettered routes.
+There are approximately 28,200 miles of minor highways in Missouri.
 The condition of these routes is determined using a variety of measures.

-While it can be difficult to compare one state's road-ways to another's, MoDOT uses Illinois as a comparable system because it has a similar number of minor highways and has the highest percentage of routes in good condition.
+While it can be difficult to compare one state's roadways to another state's, MoDOT uses Georgia as a comparable system since it has a similar number of minor highways and has the highest percentage of routes in good condition.
 Missouri measures the condition of its roadways using smoothness as one factor, but also considers physical distresses such as cracking.